-Many forms of peer-on-peer abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
+Many forms of child-on-child abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.

-Policies and procedures concerning this type of behaviour can be found in our anti- bullying policy, online safety policy, and safeguarding/child protection policy and e-safety policy
+Policies and procedures concerning this type of behaviour can be found on our website in our behaviour policy, and e-safety policy.